snap-stanford/snap-python/doc/source/reference/GetBfsEffDiamAll.rst

 GetBfsEffDiamAll
 ````````````````

-.. function:: GetBfsEffDiamAll(Graph, NTestNode, IsDir)
+.. function:: GetBfsEffDiamAll(NTestNode, IsDir)

-Returns the approximation of the effective diameter, the diameter, and
-the average shortest path length in a graph.
+A graph method that returns the approximation of the effective diameter, the diameter, and the average shortest path length in a graph.
 Does this by performing
 BFS from *NTestNodes* random starting nodes.

 Parameters:

-- *Graph*: graph (input)
-    A Snap.py graph or a network.

-- *NTestNodes*: int (input)
+- *NTestNodes*: int
     The number of random start nodes to use in the BFS used to calculate the graph diameter and effective diameter.

-- *IsDir*: bool (input)
+- *IsDir*: bool
     Indicates whether the edges should be considered directed or undirected.

 Return value: